brucewlee/lftk/readme.md

 <img alt="Language" src="https://img.shields.io/github/languages/top/brucewlee/lftk?style=plastic"></a>

 # LFTK - Linguistic Features ToolKit
-LFTK is a Python research package that extracts various handcrafted linguistic features (e.g. number of words per sentence, Flesch-Kincaid Readabiility Score) from a given text.
-LFTK is built with multilingual usage and expandability in mind.
-LFTK is also built on top of a popular NLP library named [spaCy](https://spacy.io), allowing users to freely explore whichever spaCy's pre-trained pipelines.
+- **What is LFTK?**: LFTK is a Python research package that extracts various handcrafted linguistic features (e.g. number of words per sentence, Flesch-Kincaid Readabiility Score) from a given text.
+- **What is good?**: LFTK is built with multilingual usage and expandability in mind.
+LFTK is rooted in its predecessor, [LingFeat](https://github.com/brucewlee/lingfeat).
+- **Expands spaCy**: LFTK is also built on top of a popular NLP library named [spaCy](https://spacy.io), allowing users to freely explore whichever spaCy's pre-trained pipelines.

 You can use LFTK to calculate readability score, evaluate word difficulty, count number of nouns, and many more.
+There is much to explore in this package.

 ## Installation
 Use package manager [pip](https://pip.pypa.io/en/stable/) to install LFTK.